U.S. Retailer Reveals Alder Lake Boxed, Tray Pricing: Up To $600

 |CM8071504555228

 Pricing-wise, the Core i9 models compete with the Ryzen 9 5900X, which has a $549 MSRP.
-However, AMD's chip features 12 Zen 3 cores with SMT and while the Core i9-12900K has 16 cores in total, only eight of them are the high-performance Golden Cove cores.
-It'll be interesting to see how Golden Cove stacks up to Zen 3 with a four-core disadvantage.
+However, AMD's chip features 12 Zen 3 cores with SMT, and while the Core i9-12900K has 16 cores in total, only eight are high-performance Golden Cove cores.
+So it'll be interesting to see how Golden Cove stacks up to Zen 3 with a four-core disadvantage.

 The only Zen 3 chip in that price range is the Ryzen 7 5800X that debuted at $449.
-This might be a fair fight as the Core i7 SKU is rumored to rock eight Golden Cove cores and the Ryzen 7 5800X with eight Zen 3 cores.
+This might be a fair fight as the Core i7 SKU is rumored to rock eight Golden Cove cores, and the Ryzen 7 5800X has eight Zen 3 cores.

 The Core i5 Alder Lake chips are expected to arrive with six Golden Cove cores and would have to face the hexa-core Ryzen 5 5600X that retails for $299.